joashgobin/cs/content/c/constructs/iterative_constructs/iterative_constructs.md

 - Write a program that repeats until the user enters the correct password
 - Write a program that asks the user to say true or false to an inequality of the form **a>b** where **a** and **b** are randomly generated.
 The program ends when the user gives the wrong truth value
-- Write a program to find all of the factors of a natural number input by the user
+- Write a program that finds all of the factors of a natural number input by the user

 [The lesson on loops continues here](./iterative_constructs_part_2.md)